chec/commerce.js/docs/04_Customers.md

 ## Get customer token

-The `token()` method returns the customer token used during a successful login from local storage.
+The `token()` method returns the customer's JSON web token from local storage, if logged in.

 Example request using Commerce.js: